 Epoxy makes stitch and glue possible because of its strength.
 Although some builders (such as Dynamite Payson) sometimes used polyester resin most amateur stitch and glue boat builders use Epoxy.
 Unlike polyester and hardener catalyst, epoxy is almost odourless and can be used inside.
 Epoxy comes in 2 parts that have to be mixed in exact proportions.
 Polyester resin is hardened by dropping a few sprinkles of Methyl Ethyl Ketone Peroxide (mikpik).
 AVOID POLYESTER RESIN if you can. it's not as easy to control, does not stick to wood as well and is more likely to trigger nasty allergic reactions.
 Epoxy is more expensive but worth the price.

 There are many different types of Epoxy and it is very confusing for beginning boat builders.
 Essentially your choice should be the speed of setting.
 Most epoxy suppliers will offer a standard resin and several different hardeners.
 Using a slower hardener will buy you time.
 Quicker setting hardeners will shorten the build time.
 In very warm weather use slower setting to counteract the temperature.
 IF it's quite cold then use a hardener that is faster.
-You can even buy a colder setting hardener now.
+There are expoxies designed for cold weather.
 There are many brands available.
-I use MAS but West is well liked.
+I use MAS and East System but West is well liked.

 Scarfing the Plywood